FLASH SALE Ficus Benghalensis "Audrey" - BUSH FORM (10" pot)

-Like with most Ficuses, the Altissima prefers a spot where it will receive plenty of bright, indirect light.
+Ficuses prefer a spot where it will receive plenty of bright, indirect light.
 It does not like bright direct sun Ideally it should be near an eastern facing window.

 Grown best in fertile soil.
 Fertilize once a month, to maximize growth.

 CAN IT BE PROPAGATED FROM CUTTINGS?